 So far so good, but don’t forget your health — moving is stressful.
 Learn about the Russian health system, choose a health insurer and find a doctor by clicking on our Healthcare section.
 Read on giving birth in Moscow as a foreigner, and learn a little bit of Russian health phrases to be on the safe side.

-Once you get over the initial culture shock and are ready to venture out, get to know your local food markets and the shopping scene in Moscow.
+Once you get over the initial culture shock and are ready to venture out into expat life in Moscow, get to know your local food markets and the shopping scene in Moscow.
 If you are hesitant on driving the Russian roads, read our article about public transport in Moscow.